The failure pattern: one model call, infinite blast radius

 Key Takeaway

-- Implement least-privilege tool access (narrow endpoints, scoped tokens, server-side validation).
+- Treat tools like production APIs (narrow endpoints, scoped credentials, server-side validation).

-- Harden retrieval with permission-aware indexing and allowlisted sources for sensitive workflows.
+- Make retrieval permission-aware with document ACLs and strict allowlists for sensitive workflows.

-- Use multi-layer guards: prompt rules + policy engine + verifier model + deterministic schema checks.
+- Stack guardrails: policy engine + verifier + deterministic schema checks (prompts aren’t enforcement).

-- Log for audits with correlation IDs, redaction, and retention policies aligned to contracts.
+- Design for audits with correlation IDs, redaction, and retention that matches contracts.

-Table 2: A decision framework for choosing the right compound pattern (use as a reference during architecture reviews).
+Table 2: A decision framework for selecting a compound pattern (use it in architecture reviews).

 | Use case | Recommended pattern | Primary KPI | Guardrail to require |